loadmill/loadmill-docs/parameters.md

 - `random_uppers` 10 random uppercase letters.
 - `random_lowers` 10 random lowercase letters.

-You may specify a different length to each of the random parameters by appending it the parameter name with a preceding underscore, e.g. `random_chars_5` may evaluate to `gK2x9`.
+You may specify a different length to each of the random parameters by appending it to the parameter name with a preceding underscore, e.g. `random_chars_5` may evaluate to `gK2x9`.

 ## Parameter Extraction